Phrenology

 2008

-Phrenology investigates the perception of space though writings created by incarcerated women, presented visually through a variety of platforms.
-Six women (Rosemary Thompson, Sherain Bryant, Miriam Lopez, Connie Leung, Renee Mckinney and Ashanti Booker) participated in a 2007 writing workshop that I taught at Bedford Hills Correctional Facility, to investigate their relationship to space and memory through writing.
-Initially women related only to spaces from their past, then slowly grew to acknowledge their present surroundings and the possibility for future changes of environs.
-To accompany their texts, I chose to photograph spaces that would serve as visual analogies to the writings, to provide the women with outside access to the world that was otherwise denied to them.
+Phrenology investigates the perception of space though writings created by incarcerated women, presented visually through photography and video.
+The work was created with six women in a writing workshop that Crean facilitated at Bedford Hills Correctional Facility in 2007.
+Initially in their writing, participants mainly described spaces from their past, then slowly grew to metaphorically represent their present surroundings, and finally to image potential future environments.
+To accompany these texts, Crean photographed spaces that would serve as visual analogies to the writings, showing them at the request of the women to facilitate the their will to access the outside world that had been otherwise denied to them.

 Phrenology was a Victorian pseudo-science of the brain, which claimed to map one’s personality according to the topography of their skull.
 If the psyche could be charted physically, then its alteration after a period of emotional stress could also be seen as the erosion of a physical landscape.